Complete Guide to an Online Bachelor's Degree

 One must have either a high school diploma or a GED to be admitted into a bachelor's degree program.
 Many schools and programs have their own requirements.
 These can include minimum scores on standardized tests (e.g., the SAT and ACT), a minimum grade point average in high school, specific previous coursework, a portfolio of work samples, a written essay, or recommendations from others.
 Checking the school and program admission requirements is highly advisable.

 Bachelor's degrees typically take between three and five years to complete, depending on the program.
-Programs require between 123 and 165 credits depending on the school, field of study, and how many years the program was designed to be completed within.
+The number of credits required to graduate with a bachelor's degree varies depending on the school, program, and course schedule.
+Generally, schools on the semester system require 120 credits, while those on the quarter system require 180.
 Almost all bachelor's degrees require students to take general education courses in communications, math, science, humanities, and a foreign language, in addition to a minimum number of classes within the student's field of study.

 Online bachelor's degree programs from an accredited institution are just as rigorous as their in-person counterparts, but offer several advantages.